 Many physical and emotional triggers push people to self-destructive behavior.
 The pain of any kind drives people to seek a way out.
 Drinking and drugs provide a temporary oasis from pain.
 But cause other health problems that start a vicious cycle.
 You seek relief but don’t or can’t face what is causing it.

 When you don’t feel good about yourself, you engage in behavior to punish yourself.
 Sometimes this is conscious and deliberate.
 Other times it is subconscious sabotage.
-It triggers physical and mental addictions, dangerous or risky behavior, affairs, or other self-defeating behaviors.
+It triggers physical and mental addictions, risky behavior, affairs, or other self-defeating behaviors.

 You end up destroying yourself and ruining your life by running away from the pain that started the cycle.
 You must face the pain.
 It may never go away, but you can keep it from holding you in a victim mindset.